It's no secret that TV streaming services are on the rise due to constantly rising cable prices.

 If you want to get one of the best streaming services, you should make sure to have one of the best Internet connections.
 You need fast Internet for streaming.
 The minimum amount of Internet you'll need to stream movies and shows effectively is 1.5Mbs for streaming, according to the FCC.

 Of course, this will differ depending on a number of people using your Internet service and what types of activities they're doing.
 Keep this in mind when you choose an Internet provider plan.

 Check out our buyer's guide to internet providers to get the strongest, most reliable connection you need for streaming.

 If you want to stream your favorite movies and shows online to your TV, you're going to need a streaming device, or a Smart TV, for the job.
 The options for streaming devices can get confusing.
 As a result, here is a list of the main types of streaming devices and how they work.

-The Chromecast is a Google product in which you can connect your Netflix account and other applications in order to stream them on your TV.
-It's a device that plugs into your TV's HDMI slot.
-You then connect to its wi-fi through your device to stream your movies and shows.
+- Chromecast - The Chromecast is a Google product in which you can connect your Netflix account and other applications in order to stream them on your TV.
+Connect to its wi-fi through your device to stream your movies and shows.
 Any subscription that is available through Google Play should work with the Chromecast.
 You can also use Netflix or stream YouTube through the device.

-For more information, you can consult our buyer's guide to cable providers.
+For more information, you can consult our best TV providers.